-In web development, It's considered best practice to split code into small functions which can be reused in further applications per requirement.
-Before starting let's understand more about functions.
+In web development, It’s considered best practice to split code into small functions that can be reused in further applications per requirement.
+Before starting let’s understand more about functions.

 There are more than a thousand in-built functions provided by PHP like string functions, array functions, and more.